 - Protein: 7 g (14% of RDA)

-For more healthy black bean recipes, take a look at this black bean curry, black bean soup, and these jackfruit and black bean tacos.
+For more healthy black bean recipes, take a look at this black bean curry, black bean soup, these jackfruit and black bean tacos, and these gluten-free black bean burgers.

 What you'll need